-As a Foundation student, you will be given a personal studio space (Mermaid Court) where you can work independently and leave your work outside taught sessions, including outside term time.
-Your Studio

-Practice modules will take place in these studios but you will attend your Elective Skills Workshop courses (terms two and three) in other studios (mainly in Bankside).
+As a Foundation student, you will have access to the Foundation studio where you can work independently.
+Your Studio Practice and skills modules will take place in this studio but you will attend your Elective Skills Workshop courses (terms two and three) in other studios.